-Do You Need A Different Media Player?
+Do You Need a Different Media Player for Your PC?

-We’ve created a list of the best video players for Windows, and Windows Media Player isn’t one of them.
+We’ve shared a list of the best video players for Windows, and Windows Media Player isn’t one of them.
 Why?
 Let’s see why you should consider trying a new video player instead of the default one.

 First of all, WMP hasn’t been updated since 2009, and Microsoft isn’t going to waste time and effort on it.
 In 2017, the company removed Windows Media Player from Windows 10 by accident.
 Users also noticed that Microsoft actively urged users to switch to its latest Movie and TV app instead of the old player.
 It’s only a matter of time before Windows Media Player is ancient history.